 TCS on Sale of Goods – Sec 206C(1H)

 The Finance Act, 2020 had introduced the new section 206C(1H) of the Income Tax Act, 1961 for Tax Collected at Source on sale of goods.
 The said provisions were made applicable from 1st October 2020.

 Tax Collected at Source (TCS) are provisions under the Income Tax Act for collecting tax at source on certain transactions.

 |One is required to deduct the amount from payments made for certain transactions.||One is required to collect additional amounts along with consideration for certain transactions.|

 |Eg. TDS @ 1% / 2% is deductible on contractual payments.||Eg. TCS @ 1% is collectible on scrap sales.|

-Such amount of TCS is considered as payment of Income Tax and deductible from total income tax liability of purchaser at the time of filing of return of income. (similar as TDS).
+Such amount of TCS is considered as payment of Income Tax and deductible from total income tax liability of purchaser at the time of filing of return of income. (similar to TDS).